Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Entity Linking Model

 \subsection{Architecture}

 We feed the representations of the name ($m_s$ and $e_s$), context ($m_c$, $e_c$) and type ($m_t$, $e_t$) into a neural ranker.
-Each of these three pairs are passed into a distinct multilayer perceptron, which produces an embedding that captures the similarity between each type of information.
+Each of these three pairs is passed into distinct multilayer perceptrons (MLPs), which each produce an embedding that captures the similarity between each type of information.
 For example, we input $m_s$ and $e_s$ into a text-specific hidden layer, which produces a combined representation $r_s$.
 The same is done for the context and type representations, producing representations $r_c$ and $r_t$, respectively.
-These three representations are then fed into a final MLP, which produces a final score in the range of $[-1,1]$.
-The entire network is jointly trained with a ranking objective.
-We apply dropout at every layer, and use the ADAM optimizer.
-The intermediate activation function is ReLu, but in the final layer we use Tanh.
+These three representations are then fed into a final MLP, which produces a final score ($[-1,1]$.)
+The entire network is jointly trained with the ADAM optimizer and a ranking objective.
+We apply dropout at every layer, use ReLu as the intermediate activation function, and Tanh for the final layer.
+While additional features such as entity salience are likely useful for this task, we chose to restrict our model as much as possible to use only text features.
+This focuses on mBERT's multilingual ability, and allows for easier adaptation to new KBs than with KB-specific features.